-They smelled so good, I had to have a taste.
-Just a smidge, as my mother would say.
-I wasn’t the only one breaking off smidges.
+They smelled so good, I had to taste one—just a smidge.
+Apparently, I wasn’t the only one breaking off smidges.

-“They only have three ingredients: one egg, one cup of peanut butter, and one cup of sugar,” said Katie.
-This easily-remembered recipe makes them perfect for scaling up in a commercial kitchen and at home.
+“They only have three ingredients: one egg, one cup of creamy peanut butter, and one cup of sugar,” said Katie.
+This easily-remembered recipe makes them perfect for scaling up in a commercial kitchen or at home.

 1 cup crunchy or creamy peanut butter

-1 cup sugar (could use half white and half brown sugar)
+1 cup sugar (either all white, or half white and half brown)

 Preheat oven to 350º

-Add dough by the spoonful to a parchment-lined sheet pan.
-Use a fork to make the traditional crisscross marks on the top.
-Bake for 10-12 minutes.
+Use a fork to make the traditional crisscross pattern on top.

 Italian Sesame Seed Cookies